 Lower legal fees and less paperwork

 Legal fees for the E2 application process are generally around $10,000-$20,000.
-For the EB5 visa they are around $50,000-$70,000.
-As the E2 is a non-immigrant visa the process is less strict and therefore the paperwork is considerably less than the EB5.
+For the EB5 visa, costs are approximately $50,000-$70,000.
+As the E2 is a non-immigrant visa, the process is less strict.
+Therefore, the paperwork is considerably less onerous than the EB5.

 Disadvantages of the E2 program